KojoRising/CKA_Prep/03-Scheduling.md

 # Introduction

-There are 4 primary ways you can schedule a Pod on a Node.
+There are 3 primary ways you can schedule a Pod on a Node.
 They are the following
 1) Manual/Static Scheduling
     - Name
     - Labels
 2) Taints & Tolerations
-3) NodeSelectors
-4) Node Affinity
+3) Node Affinity

 ---
 ## Manual Scheduling